What you need to know

 - Download and fill out the REST Substitution Petition.

-- Print the form and have it signed by your advisor and by an officer or administrator from the department offering the REST subject.
+- Have it signed by your advisor and by an officer or administrator from the department offering the REST subject.

-- Deliver your completed petition to the Registrar’s Office in Room 5-115.
+- Email your completed petition to the CoC at firstname.lastname@example.org.

 - Your petition will be considered as the Committee’s agenda permits.
 View the meeting schedule for the academic year.